IowaDave/Thermistors/README.md

 By the way, the second line of Table 1 discloses that the actual resistance may be different, by as much as 10% above or below the intended level.
 In this case, it could be as low as 10K &ndash; 10% = 9,000 Ohms or as high as 10K + 10% = 11,000 Ohms.
 The Jameco folks are being honest here.

+That works out to accuracy within about 4 degrees at room temperature.
+There are two ways to improve it.

 Thermistors accurate to within 1% are available at higher prices.
-However, I found the inexpensive LM05-103 sufficiently accurate for my purposes.
-Component selection is one of the decisions that a project designer gets to make.
+Now you're talking accuracy to within a half of a degree or less.
+Maybe the extra cost makes sense if you are mass-producing digital thermometers and wish to omit testing each part.

+Fortunately for us hobbyists who build things one at a time, it is easy to calibrate a single, inexpensive thermistor.
+How to do this will be explained below, in [The Code](#the-code) section.

 ## Simple Usage
 See the example program that accompanies a "Thermistor" library in the following github repository: [https://github.com/panStamp/thermistor](https://github.com/panStamp/thermistor).